 June (right) in her first soap role as Mrs Parsons, the mother of an organ boy, in a 1971 edition of Coronation Street

-June talks of how, in the early days of EastEnders, she was looked upon as a rival by a fellow cast member and how she made her character more than ‘just a list of illnesses’ and she also reveals the effect Dorothy Branning has had on her life and the opportunities it has given her, from a BAFTA nomination to revealing all in Calendar Girls.
+June talks of how, in the early days of EastEnders, she was looked upon as a rival by a fellow cast member and how she made her character more than ‘just a list of illnesses’ and she also reveals the effect Dorothy Branning has had on her life and the opportunities it has given her including a BAFTA nomination.

 But who is June Brown?
 And how similar is she to her EastEnders’ character?
 Funny, eccentric and straight talking, while Dot might be often impersonated, June Brown is unique as the BBC One documentary aims to reveal, June however doesn’t consider herself a star, just well known.